 The Company has interest rate risk arising from its bank deposits.
 The Company does not engage in any hedging activity to reduce its exposure to interest rate risk.
-Based on bank deposit balances at April 30, 2010, a hypothetical change of 1% in the interest rate for the upcoming year would have a \$13,000 effect on net loss and comprehensive loss.
+Based on bank deposit balances at July 31, 2010, a hypothetical change of 1% in the interest rate would have a \$1,000 effect on net loss and comprehensive loss for the upcoming quarter.